arnabpal2022/arnabpal2022/README.md

 ### 👋 Hi Guys, I’m @arnabpal2022
 I am a Student, Currently Pursuing My B.Tech Degree From Maulana Abul Kalam Azad University of Technology.
 Looking forward to the World of Open Source to learn and explore.
-- 👀 I’m interested in Software Engineering & Artificial Intelligence.
-Trying to Research on them too.
+- 👀 Interested in Many Fields of Tech-World.
+Still Exploring....
-- 🌱 I’m currently learning JAVA & C++
+- 🌱 Learning Java and Data Structures & Algorithms.
-- 💞️ Currently learning from JetBrains Academy.
+- 💞️ Making Projects in Web Development Through HTML & CSS.

 <hr />